Jacob Wilson (utility player): Washington Nationals

 On December 14, 2017, the Washington Nationals selected Wilson with one of their two picks in the minor league phase of the Rule 5 draft.

-In 2018, Wilson retooled his swing over the off-season and emerged as a more successful hitter, quickly progressing in the Nationals organization from the Double-A Harrisburg Senators to the Triple-A Syracuse Chiefs while playing multiple infield and outfield positions.
-With a batting average above the .300 mark near the International League season's midway point, Wilson was named to represent the Chiefs in the 2018 Triple-A All-Star Game.
-He finished the season with a .278/.347/.408 slash line with 7 home runs and 55 RBI in 108 games between the two levels, as well as four rehab games with the GCL Nationals.
+In 2018, Wilson retooled his swing over the off-season and emerged as a more successful hitter, quickly progressing in the Nationals organization from the Double–A Harrisburg Senators to the Triple–A Syracuse Chiefs while playing multiple infield and outfield positions.
+With a batting average above the .300 mark near the International League season's midway point, Wilson was named to represent the Chiefs in the 2018 Triple–A All-Star Game.
+He finished the season with a .278/.347/.408 slash line with 7 home runs and 55 RBI in 108 games between the two levels, as well as four rehab games with the rookie–level Gulf Coast League Nationals.

 Wilson was invited to participate in major league spring training before the 2019 season with the Nationals.
-Wilson began the year with the Triple-A Fresno Grizzlies, and hit .313 with 15 home runs and 48 RBIs across 54 games before he left the team on June 9.
+Wilson began the year with the Triple–A Fresno Grizzlies, and hit .313 with 15 home runs and 48 RBI across 54 games before he left the team on June 9.